Painting Diary

 OUR CURRENT ARTIST / WRITER IN RESIDENCE

-Photo: Courtesy of the artist
+Photo: Courtesy of the writer and Painting Diary

 Painting Diary hosts residencies for painters and writers in a studio space in the heart of Vienna, Austria.
 The idea is to provide a space in which artists can work, free from outside expectations or deadlines, giving them time to revel in the intimacy of connections made and people met.